What is a museum?

 Events and training…

-Most people following a professional or management career in museums have a postgraduate professional qualification.
-The Museums & Galleries Yearbook lists all available postgraduate museum studies courses.
+Most people following a professional or management career in museums have a postgraduate professional qualification, but this may not be necessary for other roles.

 How much do people working in museums earn?

 Although many people find working in museums and galleries a rewarding and interesting career, it is not a very well paid one.
 The MA published a salary survey in 2004 which found that almost everyone working in museums earned less than people working in comparable roles elsewhere.
-According to 2009 figures, the average starting salary for a curator is £16,000 - £19,250, with front-of-house pay lower still.
+According to 2012 figures, the starting salary for many museum jobs falls between £17,000 - £23,000, with front-of-house pay lower still.
 The MA is committed to addressing the issue of low pay and has produced best practice salary guidelines.

-Click here to read the survey results and see current salary guidelines
+Click here to read the survey results and see salary guidelines

 I want to volunteer in a museum